 As people age, endure stress and injuries, and chronically misuse their bodies, the structural integrity of the body begins to falter.
 At first this can show up as an ache or pain.
 However, in time, the body begins to get stuck in these structural anomalies.
 As a result, it either creates compensations to relieve discomfort, or the mind sets new expectations for how we should feel in our bodies.
 Many of these compensations and expectations can be reversed and the body can be restored to a place of comfort and integrity.

 The primary aim of the Rolfing process is to release tension that has worked itself deep into myofascial tissue –balancing and realigning the entire body in relation to gravity comes next.
 The result is “structural integrity” – the proper alignment of physical and functional structures of the body from head to toe.

 How Does Rolfing Work?
 Who Can Benefit?

 Rolfers use concentrated pressure to release the tension, tightness, and restrictions that are held in muscles and connective tissue, called fascia.
 The pressure Rolfers use is different than relaxing massage or even deep tissue massage.
-The Rolfing touch is meant to break up restrictions and keep them away.
+The Rolfing touch is meant to reorganize the body toward higher levels of order, balance, and integration.
 This is accomplished by more than just deep pressure.
 Rolfers address the way fascia weaves its way deep into the human body, and we work on changing the state of the tissue at the deepest accessible layers.
 As restrictions and patterns of holding are released, Rolfers begin to nudge people toward a cleaner, more functional blueprint of posture and movement, free of the need for structural compensations.

 How Did Rolfing Get Its Name?